Necessary conditions for feedback stabilization and safety: Main results: stabilization and safety

 Using Theorem~\ref{th:generalized-brockett}, we now proceed towards deriving a necessary condition for the existence of a ``safe'' control law rendering some ``bad'' set repelling (Theorem~\ref{th:safety}).

-\begin{Def} We say that a subset $S\subset \st$ is \concept{strictly positively invariant} for a continuous and uniquely integrable vector field $F$ on $\st$ if, for all $x_0\in \cl(S)$, the unique trajectory $t\mapsto x(t)$ of $F$ with initial condition $x(0)=x_0$ satisfies $x(t)\in \interior(S)$ for all $t>0$. \end{Def} Note that a sufficient condition for $S$ to be strictly positively invariant is that $S$ be a a compact codimension-$0$ smooth submanifold with boundary such that $F$ points strictly inward on $\partial S$.
+\begin{Def} We say that a subset $S\subset \st$ is \concept{strictly positively invariant} for a continuous and uniquely integrable vector field $F$ on $\st$ if, for all $x_0\in \cl(S)$, the unique trajectory $t\mapsto x(t)$ of $F$ with initial condition $x(0)=x_0$ satisfies $x(t)\in \interior(S)$ for all $t>0$. \end{Def} Note that a sufficient condition for $S$ to be strictly positively invariant is that $S$ be a compact codimension-$0$ smooth submanifold with boundary such that $F$ points strictly inward at $\partial S$.

-\begin{Def} Let $(\ctrl, \st, p, f)$ be a control system and $S\subset \st$ be a precompact subset.
-We say that $S$ can be \concept{rendered safe} if there exists a control law $u\colon M\to \ctrl$ such that (i) the closed-loop vector field $f\circ u$ is continuous and uniquely integrable and (ii) $S$ is strictly positively invariant for $f\circ u$. \end{Def}
+\begin{Def} Let $(\ctrl, \st, p, f)$ be a control system and $S\subset \st$.
+We say that $S$ is \concept{savable} (or can be \concept{rendered safe}) if there exists a control law $u\colon M\to \ctrl$ such that (i) the closed-loop vector field $f\circ u$ is continuous and uniquely integrable and (ii) $S$ is strictly positively invariant for $f\circ u$. \end{Def}

 \begin{Lem} Assume that $S\subset \st$ is precompact and strictly positively invariant for the continuous and uniquely integrable vector field $F$ on $\st$.
 Then $R\coloneqq \interior(S)$ contains a unique maximal (with respect to set inclusion) compact asymptotically stable subset $\att$.
 Moreover, the real \v{C}ech-Alexander-Spanier cohomology $\Hc^*(\att;\R)$ of $\att$ is finite-dimensional and isomorphic to both $\Hc^*(S;\R)$ and $\Hc^*(R;\R)$.
 Thus, the Euler characteristics $\chi(\att)$, $\chi(S)$, and $\chi(R)$ are well-defined according to Def.~\ref{def:euler-cech} and $\chi(\att)=\chi(S)=\chi(R)$. \end{Lem} \begin{proof} Let $\Phi$ be the unique maximal continuous local flow of $F$ (see Lem.~\ref{lem:cont-loc-int-vf-gen-local-flow} in App.~\ref{app:uniq-int}).
 Since $\cl(S)$ is compact and strictly positively invariant, $[0,\infty)\times \cl(S)\subset \dom(\Phi)$, and there is a unique maximal compact asymptotically stable subset $\att\subset R$ given by